Just what is chair cane?

 Cane is made from the outside bark of the Rattan Palm, a tropical vine which is grown primarily in the Malay Peninsula, the Philippines and Indonesia.
 The thorny leaves are removed and the rattan peel (outer bark) is cut by machine to various widths for use in cane seating.
 The hard outer surface of the bark is glossy, creating a nice look on caned chairs

-Machine woven cane can be used when there is a groove routed in the seat or back frame of a chair.
+Machine Woven Cane Webbing can be used when there is a groove routed in the seat or back frame of a chair.
 The caning is tapped into the groove, and glue is added.
 Then you tap in a piece of bamboo spline.
 NOTE: You CANNOT put this type of cane into a chair with holes drilled in the frame rather than a groove.
 That chair will require hand caning.

 Caring for caned seats: You can extend the life of your newly caned seat by following a few simple steps.
 Cane is a natural fiber and will stretch when used.
 Being a natural fiber, it will only stretch so far before it will break.
 Preventing this is easy.
 Keep an eye on your chair seat.
 If you see that the cane is beginning to sag, it is time to act!